-The best pre-workout meal is going to depend on your personal health and fitness goals, as well as your individual nutritional requirements.
-For example, if you are trying to develop muscle mass, your pre-workout meal may be a little different to someone with fat loss as a goal.
+The best pre-workout meals will depend on your health and fitness goals, as well as your individual nutritional requirements — if your goal is to develop muscle, your pre-workout meals may differ from someone with fat loss as a goal.

-For a general recommendation, try to stick to a meal that is higher in carbohydrates but lower in fat, with moderate protein.
-That way, you are giving your body energy and fuel to maintain or grow muscle.
+As a general recommendation, try to stick to a meal that is high in carbohydrates, low in fat, and that has moderate protein.

-Try to choose a pre-workout meal or snack that includes foods that your body can easily digest, as this will provide your body with energy faster.
-Otherwise, you can find yourself feeling uncomfortable because the food is sitting in the stomach longer waiting to be metabolised.
+You should also aim to choose a pre-workout meal that includes foods your body can easily digest, as this will provide your body with energy faster and avoid food sitting in your stomach before it is metabolised.

 When to eat a pre-workout meal

-The timing of your pre-workout meal can make a big difference in how you feel during and after your workout, not to mention it can also affect your ability to train to your full potential.
+The timing of your pre-workout meal can affect how you feel during and after your workout.
+It can also influence your ability to train at your full potential.

 Pre-workout meals for 2 to 4 hours before a workout:

-- Two slices of wholemeal toast with some nut butter and sliced banana
+- Two slices of wholemeal toast with nut butter and sliced banana

 - A bowl of oatmeal with nuts and seeds